gomorpheus/morpheus-docs/integration_guides/Clouds/google/google.rst

 Add a Google Cloud Cloud
 ^^^^^^^^^^^^^^^^^^^^^^^^

 ..
-TIP:: All of the required Google Cloud credentials can be found in the .json file created when generating a key for a Google Cloud service account.
+Note:: The JSON-formatted document downloaded when creating a key for your service account contains all of the required values for completing the integration.
+Consult the above section on generating keys if needed.

 #.
-Navigate to Infrastructure -> Clouds
+Navigate to Infrastructure > Clouds
 #.
-Select :guilabel:`+ CREATE CLOUD`, select Google Cloud, and then click :guilabel:`Next`.
+Select :guilabel:`+ CREATE CLOUD`, select Google Cloud, and then click :guilabel:`NEXT`.
 #.
 Enter the following into the Create Cloud modal:

    Name
     Name of the Cloud in |morpheus|
    Location
-    Description field for adding notes on the cloud, such as location.
+    Description field for adding notes on the cloud, such as location Visibility
-   Visibility
-    For setting cloud permissions in a multi-tenant environment.
-Not applicable in single tenant environments.
+    For setting Cloud permissions in a multi-tenant environment, not applicable in single-tenant environments Project ID
-   Project ID
     Google Cloud Project ID
    Private Key
-    Service Account Private key, beginning with `-----BEGIN PRIVATE KEY-----\` and ending with `-----END PRIVATE KEY-----` Client Email
+    The service account private key.
+Paste in the entire value between (but not including) the quotation marks in your downloaded JSON document, formatted like the following example: "-----BEGIN PRIVATE KEY-----(your_key)-----END PRIVATE KEY-----".
+   Client Email
-    Service Account Client Email. ex: `morpheus@morpheus.iam.gserviceaccount.com` Region
+    The service account client email, ex: `morpheus@morpheus.iam.gserviceaccount.com` Region
     Regions will auto-populate upon successful authentication with the above credentials.
-Select appropriate region for this Cloud.
+If no regions are found, double check your entered credentials and try again.
+Select the appropriate region for this Cloud
    Inventory Existing Instances
-    If enabled, existing Google Instances will be inventoried and appear as unmanaged Virtual Machines in |morpheus| .
+    If checked, existing Google Instances will be inventoried and appear as unmanaged virtual machines in |morpheus|.

 ..
-NOTE:: |morpheus| scopes clouds to single regions.
+NOTE:: |morpheus| scopes Clouds to single regions.
 Multiple clouds can be added for multi-region support, and then optionally added to the same group.

 If advanced options are not needed, click :guilabel:`NEXT` to advance to the Group selection page.
 Otherwise, continue on with this guide and review advanced or provisioning options.